 Modern frixuelos will have Nutella or Dulce de Leche on them – and it’s fine!

 You can also make a savory version of Frixuelos de Asturias.
-Simply add in cheese or small portions of meat to your Spanish-style crepes.
+Add in cheese or small portions of meat to your Spanish-style crepes.

 19. Leche Merengada